Inertia-Lighting/privacy-policy/discord-bot/README.md

-# Inertia Lighting | Privacy Policy | Website
+# Inertia Lighting | Privacy Policy | Discord Bot

 ---

 ## Information

-Our Website interacts with our Api Server and shall derive its privacy policy.
+Our Discord Bot interacts with our Api Server and shall derive its privacy policy.

 ---